symfony/symfony-docs/templating/debug.rst

     The output of the ``dump()`` function is then rendered in the web developer toolbar.

-In a Twig template, two constructs are available for dumping a variable.
+In a Twig template, you can use the ``dump`` utility as a function or a tag:
-Choosing between both is mostly a matter of personal taste, still:

 * ``{% dump foo.bar %}`` is the way to go when the original template output shall not be modified: variables are not dumped inline, but in the web